-The development of a personal philosophy of architecture with the emphasis on mental and spiritual needs.
-The continuation at a more detailed and complex level of the concept of "total architecture".
-Problems involving the mental and spiritual needs of the individual and the society.
-Advanced planning involving urban environmental design and the associated questions of economics and services.
+The continuation, at a more advanced, detailed and complex level, of the concept of total architecture with emphasis on the higher needs and responsibilities of the individual and society.
+The design content involves the urban and civic environment and its associated questions of economics and services.